 If you’ve ever had acid reflux before, you know it’s not a good feeling.
-Acid Reflux often occurs when stomach acid washes up and irritates your throat.
+Acid reflux (also called GERD or gastroesophageal reflux disease) often occurs when stomach acid washes up and irritates your throat.
 When the lower esophageal sphincter (LES) doesn’t tighten enough, acid can reflux from the stomach into the esophagus.
 This may cause heartburn or a burning sensation in the throat and chest.

 To control acid reflux, you’ll need to make some basic diet and lifestyle changes.
-The simple steps outlined below may be all you’ll need to relieve discomfort.
+The following simple steps may be all you’ll need to relieve discomfort.

-- Eat fewer acidic foods, such as citrus and tomato-based foods.
-These can increase symptoms.
+- Eat fewer acidic foods, such as citrus and tomato-based foods, which can increase symptoms

-- Limit drinking alcohol, caffeine and fizzy beverages.
-All increase acid reflux.
+- Limit drinking alcohol, caffeine and fizzy beverages, which all increase acid reflux

-Raising your head and upper body by 4" to 6" helps limit reflux when you’re lying down.
-Put blocks under the head of the bed frame to raise it.
+- Raising your head and upper body by 4" to 6" helps limit reflux when you’re lying down.
+You can put blocks under the head of the bed frame to raise it.

 In addition to these steps, you can also take medication to control and relieve acid reflux.
 Find out more about medications for acid reflux here.